 Labs have a greater environmental impact than offices by at least five times.
 They use more resources, produce more waste, and consume more energy and water.
-LEAF is an innovative new tool designed to facilitate and drive improvements in laboratory efficiency.
+Bristol participates in LEAF, an innovative Green Lab Certification tool designed by UCL that facilitates and drives improvements in laboratory efficiency.
 Users complete a set of criteria to sequentially achieve a Bronze, Silver or Gold standard, and in the process see their carbon and financial savings as they progress.

-The framework is currently in its pilot stage for 2018/19, involving over 16 national Higher Education Institutions, including Bristol.
-The criteria have been specially selected to cover not just environmental aspects (e.g. waste management, procurement, equipment efficiency, chemical management etc.) but also to target research quality, addressing the international issues surrounding the 'reproducibility crisis'.
-Unlike Green Impact Labs from previous years, LEAF also includes metrics, enabling us to quantify 'actual' environmental and financial savings.
-The pilot institutions are collaborating with the research councils and funding bodies to aim for inclusion in research grants.
+LEAF criteria have been specially selected to cover not just environmental aspects (e.g. waste management, procurement, equipment efficiency, chemical management etc.) but also to target business travel and research quality, addressing the international issues surrounding the 'reproducibility crisis'.
+LEAF also includes metrics, enabling us to quantify 'actual' environmental and financial savings.

 - Reduces utility costs and environmental footprint